ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 The reaction to unforeseeable events affords ad-hoc negotiation, the breakdown of routines and goal-oriented development of new rules to modify current structures.

 <blockquote>
-Radically one has to leave behind the idea that everything in the organization can be ruled and controlled
+<p>Radically one has to leave behind the idea that everything in the organization can be ruled and controlled .</p>
 <footer>Sylvia Bendel</footer>
 </blockquote>